AdobeDocs/pass.en/help/authentication/benefits-of-using-the-clientless-devicetype-parameter-in-pass-metrics.md

 ## Context

-Although optional, the parameter `deviceType` from the Clientless API, when present, is used in Adobe Pass authentication metrics that are being exposed through [Entitlement Service Monitoring](/help/authentication/entitlement-service-monitoring-overview.md).
+Although optional, the parameter `deviceType` from the Clientless API, when present, is used in Adobe Pass Authentication metrics that are being exposed through [Entitlement Service Monitoring](/help/authentication/entitlement-service-monitoring-overview.md).

-Considering that the connection between the `deviceType` parameter and its **benefits** on Adobe Pass authentication metrics wasn't initially stated, the scope of this tech note is to add more information about them.
+Considering that the connection between the `deviceType` parameter and its **benefits** on Adobe Pass Authentication metrics wasn't initially stated, the scope of this tech note is to add more information about them.

 ## Explanation

-The `deviceType` parameter was present in the Clientless API since the first version, but its implications on Adobe Pass authentication metrics were added in a more recent release.
+The `deviceType` parameter was present in the Clientless API since the first version, but its implications on Adobe Pass Authentication metrics were added in a more recent release.